karthiksharma98/distributed-computing-projects/README.md

 ### Overview

-We implement two classical protocols for distributed group membership and failure detection written in Go.
-Gossip is an infection-style dissemination protocol and propagates list information to k random nodes.
+We implement two classical protocols for distributed group membership and failure detection in Go.
+Gossip is an infection-style dissemination protocol that propagates list information to k random nodes at a constant rate.
 All-to-all failure detection periodically sends heartbeat to all other members and declares faulty nodes if a number of consecutive heartbeats are missed.

 **Features**